Sarthak2143/spotify2mp3/README.md

 - `-f, --format`: Audio format (mp3, m4a, wav)
 - `-q, --quality`: Audio quality in kbps (128, 192, 256, 320)

-## Features in Detail

-### Concurrent Downloads
-The script uses Python's multiprocessing to download multiple songs simultaneously, significantly reducing the total download time.
-The number of concurrent downloads is automatically set based on your CPU cores (maximum 5 processes).

-### Error Handling
-- Automatic retries for failed YouTube searches and downloads
-- Graceful handling of keyboard interrupts
-- Progress tracking with tqdm
-- Detailed success/failure reporting

-### File Organization
-Downloads are automatically organized in folders named after the playlist or album.
-Files are named according to the song title and include the specified format extension.

-## Limitations

-- The script relies on YouTube search results, so occasionally it might not find the exact version of a song
-- Download speed depends on your internet connection and YouTube's limitations
-- Some songs might fail to download due to YouTube restrictions or region blocking

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-Here's how you can contribute:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Legal Notice